ixofoundation/docs/Emerging Platform/Digital-Vouchers.md

 ## Voucher Creation & Distribution

 ### Linking Vouchers to ITMO Sales
-1. **ITMO Sale Event**
+**1. ITMO Sale Event**
 - When a transaction on an ITMO marketplace completes, the platform logs the revenue details.
-2. **Oracle Notification**
+**2. Oracle Notification**
 - The Oracle checks the sale data for accuracy, including the quantity of ITMOs and final price.
-3. **Minting Contract**
+**3. Minting Contract**
 - The Oracle calls the Minting Contract, specifying the user’s DID, the voucher’s numeric value, and relevant metadata (e.g., voucher ID, issuance date, expiry date).

 #### Example Pseudocode
 ```pseudo